pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 * version-id = `2.1.x`

 For a version with support for evoke dynamic instruction, use the artifact `pact-jvm-consumer-groovy-indy_2.11`.
-Note that this version requires JDK 1.7.0+ and is available from version 2.1.9+.
+Note that this version requires JDK 1.7.0+ (1.8 recommended) and is available from version 2.1.9+.

 ##Usage